 To be safe make the cut a little smaller in size (~ ¾”) to be occupied and UNDERCUT the product for a tight fit.
 We recommend undercuts that are on a 30-40 degree angle IN as noted in the photograph below.
 Meaning, when measuring the product itself, the bottom of the product will have a bigger measurement than the top of the same product.

-All cut edges must not be exposed to eyesight.
+All cut edges must not be exposed to eyesight and any cut with a gap greater than ½” should be address accordingly.
 This will insure a first class finish in the appearance.
 Although not recommended, the use of a filler, such as a rubber or silicone, can be applied to fill any gaps at cut edges.
 Dull blades make the work more difficult and cause injuries by forcing a cut.
 Change blades often.
 Keep jig-saw blades moist with soap.